-This was the British naval undertaking to ensure the passage of the JW.65 outbound and RA.65 homebound Arctic convoys to and from ports in the northern USSR (11/31 March 1945).
+'Scottish' was the British naval undertaking to ensure the passage of the JW.65 outbound and RA.65 homebound Arctic convoys to and from ports in the northern USSR (11/31 March 1945).

 On 11 March the JW.65 convoy of 26 laden ships including the support oilers Blue Ranger and Black Ranger, departed the Clyde river estuary for Murmansk, under the charge of Vice Admiral Sir Frederick Dalrymple-Hamilton, who was flying his flag in the escort carrier Campania.
-The convoy’s close escort between 11 and 21 March comprised the destroyers Myngs and Free Norwegian Stord, sloop Lapwing, and corvettes Allington Castle, Alnwick Castle, Bamborough Castle, Lancaster Castle,Camellia, Honeysuckle and Oxlip of the 7th Escort Group.
-From 12 March the convoy received further support with the arrival of the escort carrier Campania, light anti-aircraft cruiser Diadem, destroyers Onslaught (turned back after suffering damage in a collision with Blue Ranger while refuelling), Opportune, Orwell, Scorpion, Zambesi and Canadian Sioux of the 2nd and 23rd Destroyer Flotillas, and corvette Farnham Castle.
-Further strength arrived on 15 March with the attachment of the escort carrier Trumpeter and destroyers Savage and Scourge.
+The convoy’s close escort between 11 and 21 March comprised the destroyers Myngs and Free Norwegian Stord, the sloop Lapwing and the corvettes Allington Castle, Alnwick Castle, Bamborough Castle, Lancaster Castle,Camellia, Honeysuckle and Oxlip of the 7th Escort Group.
+From 12 March the convoy received further support with the arrival of the escort carrier Campania, the light anti-aircraft cruiser Diadem, the destroyers Onslaught (turned back after suffering damage in a collision with Blue Ranger while refuelling), Opportune, Orwell, Scorpion, Zambesi and Canadian Sioux of the 2nd and 23rd Destroyer Flotillas, and the corvette Farnham Castle.
+Further strength arrived on 15 March with the attachment of the escort carrier Trumpeter and the destroyers Savage and Scourge.

-On 13 March the B-Dienst radio intercept and decryption service provided better warning than had been typical with convoys of the recent past, and two days after the convoy’s departure six Schnorchel-fitted U-boats (U-307, U-312, U-363, U-716, U-968 and U-997, later joined by U-711) departed Narvik on the north-west coast of German-occupied Norway to patrol the Bjørnøya Passage as the ‘Hagen’ wolfpack, while others (initially U-995 later joined by U-313 and U-992) concentrated off the Kola inlet.
+On 13 March the German B-Dienst radio intercept and decryption service provided better warning than had been typical with convoys of the recent past, and two days after the convoy’s departure six Schnorchel-fitted U-boats (U-307, U-312, U-363, U-716, U-968 and U-997, later joined by U-711) departed Narvik on the north-west coast of German-occupied Norway to patrol the Bjørnøya Passage as the 'Hagen' wolfpack, while others (initially U-995 later joined by U-313 and U-992) concentrated off the Kola inlet.

 The fact that the convoy enjoyed unusually good weather until just before reaching its destination made the failure of German air reconnaissance, undertaken on a daily basis between 14 and 17 March, all the more inexplicable, and the convoy passed through the U-boats' initial patrol line without being detected.
 On 17 March all the available U-boats were then ordered to concentrate in the entrance to the Kola inlet in lines of six and seven boats.
 On 20 March, as the convoy approached the entrance to the Kola inlet, a snowstorm put a stop to all flying from the escort carriers, and boats of the 'Hagen' wolfpack lying in wait were able to seize their limited opportunity after the convoy had passed through the first line at about 09.00.
 As the convoy passed the second line at about 12.00, Oberleutnant Hans-Georg Hess’s U-995 torpedoed the 7,176-ton US Horace Bushnell, which was run aground to save her from sinking but nonetheless became a total loss.
 As the convoy passed through the second line at about 12.00, U-716 missed an escort, and U-313 and Oberleutnant Otto Westphalen’s U-968 made attacks in which the latter sank the sloop Lapwing and 7,217-ton US Thomas Donaldson.
 The rest of the JW.65 convoy reached Murmansk on 21 March.